Amzzy78/Check-your-pecs/README.md

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
   - Then navigate to the Pages section
-  - From the source section drop-down menu, select the Master Branch
+  - From the source section drop-down menu, select the Main Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - https://amzzy78.github.io/Check-your-pecs/